mike-moe/mahyar-moazezi/README.md

 ## 👨🏻‍💻 About Me
-Detail-oriented Frontend Developer experienced in implementing responsive and user-friendly platforms.
-Proficient in translating designs into responsive web pages.
-Strong ability to work with product team members to implement designs using innovative web technologies and frameworks.
-Experienced in working in an Agile environment and collaborating closely with Scrum team members for effective project advancement.
-My objective is to specialize in client-side development, mastering cutting-edge tools for an enhanced user experience.
+Front End Developer with 4 years of experience in developing and implementing highly responsive, user-friendly platforms, and enterprise applications based on best practices and design patterns in React and NextJs.
+Communicated with product team members to implement business ideas into seamless dashboards and web-based platforms resulting in +3K active users in meal ordering system and over 60% boost in overall website efficiency by rewriting real estate website from scratch.
+Experienced working in Agile environment and collaborating with Scrum team members.

 ## 🌐‍ Socials